nerves-project/property_table/README.md

 Values can be any Elixir data structure except for `nil`. `nil` is used to identify non-existent properties.
 Therefore, setting a property to `nil` deletes the property.
+You can also call `PropertyTable.clear/2` to delete a property.

-Users can get and listen for changes in multiple properties by specifying the beginning of a path.
+Properties are hierarchical and you can get multiple properties by specifying the beginning of a path.
 For example, if you wanted to get every property that begins with `"interface"`, run:

 ```elixir
 PropertyTable.get_all(NetworkTable, ["interface"])